MicrosoftDocs/customer-voice/cv-docs/survey-report.md

    ![Confirm email address to send CSV file.](media/export-email-confirm.png "Confirm email address to send CSV file")

-## Delete a survey response

-You can delete a response you don't need anymore.
-To delete a survey response, open the individual survey response from the **Respondents** panel, and then select **Delete**.
+## Deleting Survey Responses

+To delete a single survey response Open the **Respondents** panel on the right side Perform one of the following actions.
+     - Select a response in the panel and click **Delete**.
+     - Double-click a response to open it, then click **Delete**.

+To delete multiple survey responses Open the **Respondents** panel on the right side Select multiple responses Click **Delete**.

 ### See also